 For four decades, this young, dynamic University has thrived on that same boldness and innovation to continue pushing the frontiers in science, medicine, business, education, the arts and the humanities – and has garnered national and international respect.
 Our faculty have maintained a connection to practice by actively participating in professional associations including the Alabama State Board of Public Accountancy, Association of Certified Fraud Examiners, Alabama Society of CPAs, Institute of Management Accountants, National Association of Black Accountants, The Institute of Internal Auditors, and Association of Fraud Examiners meetings, conferences and workshops.

-- U.S. News & World Report ranks UAB as having one of the “Best Online Bachelor’s Programs”, “Best Online Graduate Business Programs” and “Best Online Graduate Computer Information Technology Programs” in its 2019 “Best Online Programs” rankings.
+- U.S. News & World Report ranks UAB as having one of the “Best Online Bachelor’s in Business Programs”, “Best Online Master’s in Business Programs”, “Best Online MBA Programs” and “Best Online Master’s in Computer Information Technology Programs” in its 2021 “Best Online Programs” rankings.

 - The Princeton Review also named UAB among the “Top 10 Universities in the United States for Diversity” for four consecutive years.

 - Bloomberg Businessweek lists UAB’s Green and Gold Fund as one of the “Top Student-Run Investment Funds” in the country.